Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes

 The sunflower, Helianthus annuus, is a flower native to the Americas.
 Sunflowers have bright yellow blooms that mature into dense seed heads.
 The stem and leaves of sunflowers are rough and hairy.
 Sunflowers possess a unique ability called heliotropism, which allows the flower head to turn and always face the sun.

 Growing sunflowers is relatively easy.
-Most varieties are drought and heat resistant making them ideal for hot summers.
-The only difficulties that surround growing sunflowers are the demand for direct sunlight and depletion of soil nutrients.
+Most varieties are drought and heat-resistant, making them ideal for hot summers.
+The only difficulties that surround growing sunflowers are the demand for direct sunlight and the depletion of soil nutrients.
 Sunflowers deplete nutrients much more rapidly compared to other plants, which may cause some problems if planted in a garden or flower bed.
 Keeping the soil nutrient-rich is simple to do with common flowering fertilizer.

 There are plenty of seeds for snacking once the sunflower life cycle ends.
 Many people eat the seeds directly from the seed head, while others salt or roast them.
-If consuming the seeds isn't desired, then leave the seeds for birds and other animals to enjoy.
+If you prefer not to consume the seeds, you can leave the seeds for birds and other animals to enjoy.

 Sunflower seeds can be sown directly into the ground, or seedlings can be grown first and planted later.
 Sowing the seeds directly into the soil is preferred because the flowers will experience no transplant shock and the root system will develop quicker and stronger compared to transplanted seedlings.
 Establishing the roots early on is vital for the growth and health of the plant.

 Plant the sunflower seeds no more than 1 inch deep and about 5 inches apart in tilled, loose soil after the ground has warmed up around mid-April to late May.
 Rows should be around 30 inches apart to allow for future growth and avoid overcrowding.
 Pluck out seedlings that have grown too close to each other as well.